 Ten Ways to Get Involved

-How can you get involved in The Big Read?
+How can you get involved in the NEA Big Read?

 - Talk to your local librarians.
 Have they heard about the program?
 Would they be interested in submitting an application?

-- Encourage teachers, school administrators, and school boards to incorporate The Big Read into their curricula.
+- Encourage teachers, school administrators, and school boards to incorporate the NEA Big Read into their curricula.

 - Volunteer.
 After all, as a reader it's in your nature.
 To Read or Not To Read found that readers are far more likely to volunteer than non-readers.
 If there is already a Big Read in your community, how can you help out?

 - Go!
-The simplest way to get involved in a Big Read is to attend events in your community.
-The Big Read offers a variety of programming nationwide, from family events and discussion groups to theatrical adaptations, movie marathons, and more.
+The simplest way to get involved in the NEA Big Read is to attend events in your community.
+The NEA Big Read offers a variety of programming nationwide, from family events and book discussion groups to theatrical adaptations, movie screenings, and more.

 - Make connections.
-If you are involved in organizations or community groups that might be good partners for your local library, consider forming partnerships to expand the reach of The Big Read.
+If you are involved in organizations or community groups that might be good partners for your local library, consider forming partnerships to expand the reach of the NEA Big Read.

 - Invite a friend.
 The declining trends in reading won't be reversed overnight.
 Sometimes the biggest difference can be made one person at a time.
 Invite someone to read the book or attend an event with you.

 - Spread the word.
-Tell everyone you know about your interest in The Big Read.
+Tell everyone you know about your interest in the NEA Big Read.
 Hand out flyers or post them in shop windows.
 Get the word out.

 - Read, read, read!